 This is how it works.
 You'll receive your Shopify POS app to download to your smart device.
 This enables you to sell all the merchandise you usually sell on your online Shopify store, in-person.

 Just flick through your Shopify product catalog, and select the product(s) the shopper wants to buy, process their credit card, and provide them with a receipt.

 You can do all that with the help of Shopify POS.

 Needless to say, Shopify POS integrates near-on every aspect of your online and in-person sales via its platform.

 Continue reading to find out everything you need to know about Shopify's point of sale solution!

 What's Shopify POS?

-As you probably already know, Shopify‘s one of the most popular online sales platforms around.
+As you probably already know, Shopify‘s (read our Shopify reviews) one of the most popular online sales platforms around.
 Since 2005 it's been a significant player in the e-commerce industry.
 However, since 2013, they branched into the world of brick-and-mortar retail with their Shopify POS app.

 You can use this app to create a shopping cart for each of your customers, accept payment (using a wide variety of methods), and produce recipients- all from the convenience of either your smartphone or iPad.

 The beauty of this app is that it syncs with your online Shopify store.
 That way you can track and manage both your orders and your inventory across all your sales channels.